tendermint/tendermint/docs/specification/new-spec/blockchain.md

 ## LastCommit

+The first height is an exception - it requires the LastCommit to be empty:

 ```
 if block.Header.Height == 1 {
     len(b.LastCommit) == 0
 }
 ```

-The first height is an exception - it requires the LastCommit to be empty.
 Otherwise, we require:

 ```